 Day 2: Montpelier

-Highlights: Middlebury Gap & Three Penny Tap RoomToday's ride crosses the spine of the Green Mountains!
-Pass by the historic buildings of Middlebury College's stunning Breadloaf Campus, where Robert Frost spent many years writing and teaching poetry.
-With his inspiration in mind, continue the 1300' climb up the Middlebury Gap, known by area cyclists as the more gentle of the four local gaps.
+Highlights: Middlebury Gap & Three Penny Tap RoomToday's ride crosses the spine of the Green Mountains.
+Pass the historic buildings of Middlebury College's stunning Breadloaf Campus, where Robert Frost spent many years writing and teaching poetry.
+With his inspiration in mind, continue the 1300' climb up Middlebury Gap, known by area cyclists as the least difficult of the four local gaps.
 Soak in the views to the west before the winding descent into the Mad River Valley.
-Spin through a seven-mile span of unblemished wilderness and pass by beautiful Moss Glen Falls.
-If luck is on your side, you might even spot a moose.
-The Warren Store, an authentic Vermont country store, is a favorite stop.
-Savor your lunch on the deck overlooking the babbling brook and swimming hole, which beckons cyclists on a hot summer day.
-Follow the Mad River to the Winooski River and on into the nation's smallest capital city, Montpelier.
-The Inn at Montpelier is a beautifully restored, historic inn dating to the mid-19th century.
-Tonight, you will have many fine or casual dining options in the home city of NECI (New England Culinary Institute).
-The Three Penny Tap room, a "Craft Beer Mecca" as defined by the Boston Globe, features over 24 beers on tap and serves as the meeting place for many of Vermont's brewers.
-Cycling Distance: 60 miles
+You may be fortunate enough to spot a moose while spinning through a span of pristine wilderness near beautiful Moss Glen Falls.
+Visit an authentic Vermont country store where you can enjoy a relaxing lunch on their perfectly situated deck overlooking the swimming hole that beckons cyclists on hot summer days.
+Continue to Three Shepard's Farm for a tour and tasting of their farm and their artisanal cheese making facility where you will come to better understand the marriage of art and science that's behind the creation of Ricotta, Feta, Trappist, and Gouda cheeses.
+Follow the river to Montpelier, the nation's smallest capital city, and the Inn at Montpelier which is a beautifully restored, historic inn dating to the mid-19th century.
+This evening choose from a variety of fine and casual dining options in the home city of the New England Culinary Institute.
+Beer enthusiasts may appreciate the Three Penny Tap room, recently coined a "Craft Beer Mecca" by the Boston Globe.
+Distance: 61 miles.

 Day 3: East Burke